 Student Life is committed to supporting the academic and personal development of students attending the University at Buffalo.

-As Interim Vice President for Student Life, Christina Hernandez, oversees the UB student experience dedicated to providing UB’s nearly 30,000 students with the support and resources they need to thrive at the university and beyond.
+Named Vice President for Student Life, Dr. Brian F. Hamluk oversees the UB student experience, providing UB’s nearly 30,000 students with the support and resources they need to thrive at the university and beyond.

 The Blue Table innovative food pantry, established to help students who face food insecurity, was well stocked to start 2020.

 In January, Here to Career, an employment readiness program, was named the recipient of a national Gold NASPA Excellence Award.

 Calling all entrepreneurs!
 The spring semester saw Blackstone Launchpad host emPower Pitch, an elevator pitch styled competition for UB students.